 - Students that receive a final course grade between 70.00 – 74.99 will receive notice that their grade is considered a Marginal Pass by the Larner College of Medicine.
 The Marginal Pass grade is a formative grade that does not appear on the

 official UVM transcript but is recorded in the student’s Larner College of Medicine file and is reviewed by the Advancement Committee in its evaluation of student progress.

 - The process for appealing a grade is specified in Policy 540.60 Grade Appeals.

 - All students’ Foundations grades are routinely reviewed by the Advancement Committee as specified in the Medical Student Handbook Policy 656.20 Review of Academic Performance: Foundations Level .

 Foundations Post-Exam Review and Re-Grading of Exams

 Each secure examination in Foundations will be subjected to a post-exam item performance analysis.

-Statistical analysis of the performance of the class on each question to determine quality and fairness of exam items will be used.
+Statistical analysis of the performance of the class on each question to determine quality and validity of exam items will be used.
 This analysis

 may result in removal of invalid items from the exam with subsequent re-scoring.